12 Best Research Apps and Tools for Students

 12. Zotero

 Zotero is a free, open-source academic research tool for students that makes citation management and research organization painless.
 It integrates directly with your browser to save sources instantly.
+Compare Zotero vs Papers App if you're looking for more advanced reference manager.

 Key features